Tokyo Stroll Supplement: Vicarious Tokyo resources for enjoying a fabulous city from a distance

 Tokyo: Kodansha International, 2010

-For this type of information good web resources come in handy.
+For information on the contemporary city good web resources come in handy.
 Some of these are official tourism sites others are geared to people living in the city and so provide a street level view of Tokyo.
-Some sites may also have maps and brochures you can download and put on a handheld device or just read on your computer.
+Some sites may also have maps and brochures you can download and put on a handheld device, read on your computer, or print out.

 GO TOKYO Official Tokyo Travel Guide.